 H(a) is measured by radial clustering, since dr/dz = c/H; clustering in the plane of the sky measures the integral of this.
 The expansion rate is also measured by the growth of density fluctuations, where the pressure-free growth equation for the density perturbation is $\ddot{\delta} + 2H(a)\dot{\delta} = 4\pi G\rho_0 \delta$.
 Thus, both the scale and amplitude of density fluctuations are sensitive to w(a) - but only weakly.
 These observables change by only typically 0.2% for a 1% change in w.
-Current constraints [24] are -1.11 < w < -0.89 (95% confidence), so a substantial improvement will require us to limit systematics in data to a few parts in 1000.
+Current constraints [31] place a constant w to within 5-10% of -1, depending on the data combination chosen.
+A substantial improvement in this precision will require us to limit systematics in data to a few parts in 1000.

 Testing whether theories of gravity require revision can also be done using data on cosmological inhomogeneities.
 Two separate issues arise, concerning the metric perturbation potentials Ψ and Φ , which affect respectively the time and space parts of the metric.
 In Einstein gravity, these potentials are both equal to the Newtonian gravitational potential, which satisfies Poisson's equation: $\nabla^2 \Phi/a^2 = 4\pi G \bar{\rho} \delta$.
 Empirically, modifications of gravity require us to explore a change with scale and with time of the 'slip' (Ψ/Φ) and the effective G on the rhs of the Poisson equation.
 The former aspect can only be probed via gravitational lensing, whereas the latter can be addressed on 10-100 Mpc scales via the growth of clustering.
-Various schemes for parameterising modified gravity exist, but a practical approach is to assume that the growth rate can be tied to the density parameter: $d \ln \delta / d \ln a = \Omega{\rm m}^{\gamma}(a)$ [94].
+Various schemes for parameterising modified gravity exist, but a practical approach is to assume that the growth rate can be tied to the density parameter: $d \ln \delta/d \ln a = \Omega{\rm m}^{\gamma}(a)$ [78,79].
 The parameter γ is close to 0.55 for standard relativistic gravity, but can differ by around 0.1 from this value in many non-standard models.
-Clearly this parameterization is incomplete, since it explicitly rejects the possibility of early dark energy $(\Omega{\rm m}(a) \to 1 \text{ as } a \to 0)$, but it is a convenient way of capturing the power of various experiments.
-Current data are consistent with standard ΛCDM [86], and exclude variations in slip or effective G of larger than a few times 10%.
+Clearly this parameterization is incomplete, since it explicitly rejects the possibility of early dark energy ($\Omega{\rm m}(a) \rightarrow 1$ as $a \rightarrow 0$), but it is a convenient way of capturing the power of various experiments.
+Current data are consistent with standard Λ CDM [101], and exclude variations in slip or effective G of larger than a few times 10%.

 Current planning envisages a set of satellite probes that, a decade hence, will pursue these fundamental tests via gravitational lensing measurements over thousands of square degrees, $> 10^8$ redshifts, and photometry of > 1000 supernovae (WFIRST in the USA, Euclid in Europe) [22,23].
 These experiments will measure both w and the perturbation growth rate to an accuracy of around 1%.
 The outcome will be either a validation of the standard relativistic vacuum-dominated big bang cosmology at a level of precision far beyond anything attempted to date, or the opening of entirely new directions in cosmological models.
+For a more complete discussion of dark energy and future probes see the review on Dark Energy-Sec.
+27